Cross of St. James

-James was a brother13 of Jesus and probably the author of the Epistle of James14 in about 47 A.D.
-Even in today's society, precise relationships are sometimes difficult to establish, and so we cannot be certain that 2,000 years ago James was genetically related, a half-brother or a step-brother.
+Even in today's society, precise relationships are sometimes difficult to establish, and so we cannot be certain that 2,000 years ago James was genetically related, a half-brother or something else.
 However, other references do show that Mary and Joseph had sons and daughters15.

 At first, James was skeptical about the importance of Jesus and his ministry16.
-But when James saw Jesus had risen from the grave17, he became a devout believer.
-Some time later he became head of the elders (a bishop) of the early Church in Jerusalem18.
+But when James saw that Jesus had risen from the grave17, he became a devout believer.
+Some time later he became head of the elders (a bishop) of the Early Church in Jerusalem18.